 - Heart attacks and stroke

 Amphetamine abuse that continues or is sustained for a prolonged period of time will lead to dependence which is also called addiction.
 This dependence may be both physical and psychological in scope and can be difficult to treat.
-If you know someone who is abusing amphetamine regularly or who has abused amphetamine, call our helpline at 1-800-895-1695 to talk to a counselor who can help.
+If you know someone who is abusing amphetamine regularly or who has abused amphetamine, call our helpline at (Who Answers?) to talk to a counselor who can help.